SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 This task helps you identify which Microsoft Teams & Groups don't have the required number of owners.
 You will be notified only for the teams or groups where you are the owner.

 {% hint style="success" %}
-By default, **Syskit Point suggests that Microsoft Teams and Microsoft 365 Groups should have at least 2 owners** so that if one owner leaves, the Microsoft Teams, and Microsoft 365 Groups are not left without an owner.
+By default, **Syskit Point suggests that Microsoft Teams and Microsoft 365 Groups should have at least 2 owners** so that if one owner leaves, Microsoft Teams and Microsoft 365 Groups are not left without an owner.
 [Syskit Point Administrators can change the minimum number of required owners to fit the organization’s policies.](set-up-policies.md)
 {% endhint %}

-When Syskit Point detects that Microsoft Teams or Microsoft 365 Groups you are the owner of do not have a minimum number of owners predefined by your organization’s policies, **you will receive an e-mail to resolve the policy vulnerability**.
+When Syskit Point detects that the Microsoft Teams or Microsoft 365 Groups you are the owner of do not have a minimum number of owners predefined by your organization’s policies, **you will receive an e-mail to resolve the policy vulnerability**.

 ## Policy Vulnerability E-mail

 **Syskit Point sends an e-mail to existing owners** when there are Microsoft Teams or Microsoft 365 Groups that have less than the minimum number of owners assigned, as defined in the policy settings.
-The e-mail includes a list with all of the workspaces where the policy vulnerability was detected.
+The e-mail includes a list of all workspaces where the policy vulnerability was detected.

 You can find the following information in the e-mail: